murshed/Crowdfunding-Login-Form/readme.txt

 a.
 1. Go to the Plugins menu
 2. Add new plugin
-3. Search "Tutor LMS Author"
+3. Search "Crowdfunding Login Redirect"
 4. Install and activate
-5. Go to Tutor LMS > Courses > change the author
-6. Enjoy
+5. Enjoy

 b.